Georgia Poker and its Gambling Laws are Outlined

-Last updated: May 25, 2018 at 6:02pm by Savanah – Just over $4.5 billion was generated in state lottery tickets sales in the last fiscal year; an all-time record.
+Last updated: May 25, 2019 at 6:02pm – Just over $4.5 billion was generated in state lottery tickets sales in the last fiscal year; an all-time record.
 State lawmakers continue to look at pushing a statewide voter referendum on the approval of land-based casinos; commercial and tribal casinos are currently not allowed.
 Unfortunately, that hasn’t happened yet but groups are putting together research data to try and figure out how positive of an economic impact these casinos could have if passed.
 Governor Nathan Deal was opposed to legalization of land-based casinos but he has softened his stance in recent months.
 Senator Brandon Beach is pushing for the passing of Senate Resolution 135 which would legalize betting on horse races, including on the internet.
 His Resolution was approved by a Senate Committee and is now waiting for a House and Senate vote.
 The Georgia Senator believes this would create 4,000-6,000 jobs in the Peach State.

 Online Poker in Georgia – Estimated Date of Legalization: 2020-2021